 10.4 GRADUATE SCHOOL REPRESENTATIVE

-Students will prepare a grant proposal in an expedited NIH-R01 format with a Research Strategy section of ten (10) to twelve (12) single-spaced pages (the NIH guidelines are to be used, but with Significance and Approach sections only; an Innovation section is not required, nor are any forms pages).
-Three other sections are also required, but are not included in the twelve-page limit: a Project Summary/Abstract, a Specific Aims page, and a References Cited section.
-The grant may be related to the student’s area of research, or part of her/his proposed dissertation project.
-It may not be part of a proposal previously prepared or submitted by the student’s mentor.
+Students will prepare a grant proposal using an NIH-F31 predoctoral fellowship format with a Research Strategy section of 6 single-spaced pages (the NIH guidelines are to be used, with Significance and Approach sections only, including Preliminary Studies if applicable).
+Three other sections are also required, but are not included in the six-page limit:

 Note: NGP encourages all students to submit a federal or private foundation pre-doctoral grant proposal early in their tenure (for example, an NIH NRSA-F31 grant, if the student is eligible).
-Therefore the written portion of the Candidacy Examination may form the basis of such a submission.
+The written portion of the candidacy examination may form the basis of such a submission.

 10.6 ORAL PORTION OF EXAM

 After approval of the grant proposal, students will defend their proposal in an oral examination before the full Candidacy Examination Committee, which consists of the student’s Advisory Committee plus a Graduate School Representative if applicable.
 This examination should be scheduled two to four (2-4) weeks after approval of the grant proposal.